Winter in Sardinia: Our 4-day Road Trip Itinerary

 Spiaggia di Mari Pintau

-Note: The whole way from Cagliari to Spiaggia di Mari Pintau, via Poetto, should take about 36 minutes without any stops.
-This same way took us a bit less than 1:30 hours counting all the stops – including the time we spent at Spiaggia di Mari Pintau.
+Note: the trip from Cagliari to Spiaggia di Mari Pintau, via Poetto, should take about 36 minutes without any stops.
+It took us a bit less than 1:30 hours counting all the stops – including the time we spent at Spiaggia di Mari Pintau.

 Capo Carbonara in Villasimius - Torre di Porto Giunco

-The way up to the tower it’s super easy and takes about 15 minutes.
-But the real highlight here is the view from up there: a tropical soft sand beach in the middle of the Mediterranean, enclosed within a lagoon and the turquoise sea.
+The way up to the tower is easy, well-marked, and takes about 15 minutes.
+But the real highlight here is the view from up there: a beautiful stretch of soft sand enclosed between a lagoon and the turquoise Mediterranean Sea.

 Porto Giunco, as the beach is called, has been elected one of Italy’s most beautiful beaches, and from up there, you’ll find it extremely hard to disagree – the place is indeed magnificent.

-You can choose to either stay or head to Spiaggia di Simius for sunset.
+You can stay or head to Spiaggia di Simius for sunset.
 During wintertime, sunset in Sardinia happens at around 5:50 pm.
-You’ll probably have a better view of the actual sun setting at Capo Carbonara, but the pinky dusk colours at Spiaggia di Simius make it an exceptional place to watch the day end.
+You’ll probably have a better view of the actual sunset at Capo Carbonara, but the pinky dusk colors at Spiaggia di Simius make it an exceptional place to watch the day end.

 Or you can also choose to stay in Villasimius for dinner (note that the restaurants are only open for dinner after 7:30-8 pm), or head to Baunei and eat there.
-We recommend having coffee and trying some Italian pastry in Villasimius and having a proper dinner in Baunei, as the road trip there is quite a long one.
+We recommend having coffee with some delicious Italian pastry in Villasimius and having a proper dinner in Baunei, as the road trip there is quite a long one.

 With a population of about 3.600 inhabitants, Baunei is a village clinging to a sheer slope at almost 500 meters over the sea.
 Once you reach the village at night, head to your hotel or B&B for check-in.

 Tip: We recommend staying at Sa Scala Bed&Terrace Guest House.
-You can find our whole review for this stay right here.
+Read our full review right here.

-Tip: Pisaneddu only serves pizza during the weekends, and we recommend getting the Goloritze!
+Tip: Pisaneddu only serves pizza during weekends, and we recommend getting the Goloritze!

 Day 2 – Hiking in Baunei